Zero-Shot Learning with Common Sense Knowledge Graphs: Introduction

 \section{Introduction}

-In recent years, deep neural networks have achieved impressive performance on a range of tasks in language, vision and speech \cite{krizhevsky2012imagenet,vaswani2017attention,zhang2015character}.
-These techniques require a huge amount of labeled training data to achieve optimal performance.
-This is a severe bottleneck as obtaining large amounts of hand-labeled data is an expensive process.
-Zero-shot learning is a training strategy which allows a machine learning model to predict novel classes without the need for any labeled examples for the new classes \cite{romera2015embarrassingly,socher2013zero,wang2019survey}.
-Zero-shot learning models learn parameters for seen classes along with their class representations.
-During inference, new class representations are provided for the unseen classes.
-Previous zero-shot learning systems have used attributes \cite{akata2015label,Farhadi2009DescribingOB,Lampert2014AttributeBasedCF}, pretrained embeddings \cite{frome2013devise} and learnable embeddings (e.g. sentence embeddings) \cite{xian2016latent} as class representations.
+Zero-shot learning is a training strategy which allows a machine learning model to predict novel classes without the need for any labeled examples for the new classes \citep{romera:icml15,socher:neurips13,wang:tist19}.
+These models are trained on a set of labeled examples from \emph{seen} classes, along with their class representations.
+During inference, new class representations are provided for the \emph{unseen} classes.
+Previous zero-shot learning systems have used hand-engineered attributes \citep{farhadi:cvpr09,lampert:pami14}, pretrained embeddings \citep{frome:neurips13} and learned embeddings (e.g., sentence embeddings) \citep{reed:cvpr16} as class representations.

-We need to consider several factors while designing a zero-shot learning framework: (1) it should adapt to unseen classes without requiring additional human effort, (2) it should provide rich features such that the unseen classes have sufficient distinguishing characteristics among themselves, (3) it should be applicable to a range of downstream tasks.

 Previous approaches for class representations have various limitations.
-On one end of the spectrum, attribute-based methods provide rich features but curating attributes for each class is a cumbersome process and the attributes have to be decided ahead of time for the unseen classes.
-On the other end of the spectrum, pretrained embeddings such as GloVe \cite{pennington2014glove} and Word2Vec \cite{mikolov2013distributed} offer the flexibility of easily adapting to new classes but rely on unsupervised training on large corpora---which may not provide distinguishing characteristics necessary for zero-shot learning.
-Recent approaches using graph neural networks for zero-shot object classification have achieved state-of-the-art performance \cite{kampffmeyer2019rethinking, cmuwang2018zero}.
-GCNZ \cite{cmuwang2018zero} and DGP \cite{kampffmeyer2019rethinking} train a graph neural network on the ImageNet graph to generate class representations.
-However, in Section \ref{tasks} we show that these methods often do not perform well beyond object classification.
+Attribute-based methods provide rich features and have achieved state-of-the-art results on several zero-shot object classification datasets, but the attributes have to be fixed ahead of time for the unseen classes and cannot adapt to new classes beyond the dataset.
+Furthermore, creating attribute datasets can take up to thousands of hours of labor~\citep{zhao:cvpr19}.
+Finally, attribute-based methods may not be readily applicable to tasks in language, as they might require greater nuance and flexibility \citep{gupta:iclr20}.
+Alternatively, pretrained embeddings such as GloVe \citep{pennington:emnlp14} and Word2Vec \citep{mikolov:neurips13} offer the flexibility of easily adapting to new classes but rely on unsupervised training on large corpora---which may not provide distinguishing characteristics necessary for zero-shot learning.
+Many methods lie within this spectrum and learn class representations for zero-shot tasks from descriptions such as text and image prototypes.